-- 13.64 In accordance with the waste hierarchy, waste disposal is viewed as the last option for managing waste.
+- 13.80 In accordance with the waste hierarchy, waste disposal is viewed as the last option for managing waste.
 However, waste disposal will remain necessary over the plan period to manage waste which is not currently recyclable, including residues remaining after recycling and recovery has occurred.
-The projections of the tonnages of residual wastes requiring disposal over the plan period are presented in Table 13.5 and 13.6. - 13.65 Landfill sites are split into three distinct categories: non-hazardous landfill, hazardous landfill and inert landfill.
+The projections of the tonnages of residual wastes requiring disposal over the plan period are presented in Table 13.5 and 13.6.
+The quantities of materials that will be required to be managed by means of disposal is expected to continue to reduce over the plan period through ongoing legislative, policy and fiscal drivers as well as increasing opportunities for the management of materials higher up the waste hierarchy. - 13.81 Landfill sites are split into three distinct categories: non-hazardous landfill, hazardous landfill and inert landfill.
 In Northumberland there is one non-hazardous landfill site at Ellington Road near Ashington.
 This site is recognised as a strategically important site for the disposal of residual waste arising in Northumberland, Newcastle and North Tyneside.
-The strategic role of this site will continue during the plan period due to its remaining capacity.

-13.66 The preferred approach for waste disposal is to seek to minimise the volumes of waste disposed in this way, maximise the levels of recycling and recovery and plan for a reducing amount of disposal.
-The preferred approach recognises the strategic role of the Ellington Road landfill site and sets criteria to assess proposals which come forward over the plan period.
-For inert waste disposal, the preferred policy approach is to maximise construction and demolition waste recycling and where this is not feasible to encourage the positive use of material for the restoration of mineral extraction sites or for land reclamation and improvement schemes.
+The strategic role of this site will continue during the plan period due to its remaining capacity. - 13.82 The preferred approach for waste disposal is to seek to minimise the volumes of waste disposed in this way, maximise the levels of recycling and recovery and plan for a reducing amount of disposal.
+For non-hazardous landfill capacity, the preferred approach recognises the strategic role of the Ellington Road landfill site and sets criteria to assess proposals which come forward over the plan period.
+For inert waste disposal, the preferred policy approach is to maximise construction and demolition waste recycling and where this is not feasible to encourage the positive use of material for the restoration of mineral extraction sites or for land reclamation and improvement schemes. - 13.83 The Ellington Road Landfill Site currently has planning permission for the tipping of waste until 2039.
+The remaining capacity at this site is sufficient to manage residual waste from Northumberland over the plan period but it is anticipated that the remaining permitted capacity will be utilised in the early part of the plan period based on the levels of current inputs to this site.
+As a result, proposals for additional waste disposal capacity could come forward over the plan period.
+Policy WAS 3 therefore includes policy criteria to guide and assess proposals. - 13.84 No new sites for waste disposal have been put forward for consideration during the preparation of the Local Plan.
+It is, therefore, considered that the approach under Policy WAS 3 is the most appropriate one in this context and will help to support the role of landfill being minimised.
+Policy WAS 3 additionally recognises that there are potential opportunities to provide additional capacity at the existing Ellington Road Landfill Site taking into account settlement rates on parts of the site where tipping has previously taken place and through the reprofiling of the final landform.